Jugendhackt/Handbuch-Jugend-Hackathons/README.md

 	number: 	"1.1"
 	---
 </pre>
-	* You must use a chapters number!
+	* You must use a chapter number!
 	* Chapter number can have a depth of up to four ("w.x.y.z") w, x, y, z can be any numbers.
 	* You can add empty chapters (only metadata, no contents) to generate extra Headings.
-(Can be useful if a chapter directly starts with a subchapter)
+(Can be useful if a chapter starts with a subchapter)
 	* You can also add type: "excursion".
 Excursions should have a chapter number that may coincide with another chapter.
-In that case the excursion will be rendered right after that chapter.
+In that case the excursion will be rendered right after the matching chapter.